Helping mothers before, during, and after bringing a new life into the world is no small undertaking.

 Set Realistic Expectations

-By setting realistic expectations, both you and the mother can be prepared for what is likely going to happen during labor.
+By setting realistic expectations, both you and the mother can be prepared for what will likely happen during labor.

 Birth is a natural process that can vary depending on the individual.